 “It is very important to understand that emotional intelligence is not the opposite of intelligence, it is not the triumph of heart over the head – it is the unique intersection of both.”

-Emotional intelligence is a fruitful impetus to a successful career and leadership.
+Emotional intelligence is a fruitful impetus to a successful career and leadership (read this article for more).
 Gill Hasson, in his book “Emotional Intelligence: Managing Emotions to Make a Positive Impact on Your Life and Career” has indicated how emotional intelligence has helped professionals at different levels to move up the ladder and sustain their success over time.

 Emotional Intelligence Training is a set of practical knowledge and skills that help individuals to become fluent in understanding the language of emotions.

 - Commitment to profession